chrismattmann/tika-similarity/README.md

 This compares metadata feature names together with its value as a golden feature set
 ```
 #!/usr/bin/env python2.7
-python value-similarity.py -f [directory of images] or
+python value-similarity.py -f [directory of files] or
 python value-similarity.py -c [file1 file2 file3 ...]
 ```